 - The guide bar is designed to be used on both sides.
-If the cut is consistently leading to one side, turn the guide bar over to expose a new set of guide rails. - A table mounted belt or disc sander can be used to square the rails of a worn guide bar.
-A badly worn guide bar can quickly damage an expensive diamond chain.
+If the cut is consistently leading to one side, turn the guide bar over to expose a new set of guide rails. - A bench mounted belt or disc sander can be used to square the rails of a worn guide bar.
+A badly worn guide bar can quickly damage a diamond chain.
 If the diamond chain is touching the bottom of the guide bar groove, replace the guide bar. - Check the guide bar for straightness.
 Minor adjustments can be made by bending the guide bar slightly. - Proper diamond chain tension will extend guide bar life.
-See page 9. - Under some circumstances, especially low water pressure, the sprocket nose can wear out before the guide bar body.
-Sprocket nose replacement kits may be purchased from an Authorized Dealer (part #70249). - Spray the diamond chain and guide bar with lightweight oil for storage. - Store guide bar with the sprocket nose up. - Periodically clean the water ports inside the groove of the guide bar using a small diameter piece of wire. - The guide bar is solely a guide track for the diamond chain.
+See page 9 & 10. - Under some circumstances, especially low water pressure, the sprocket nose can wear out before the guide bar body. - Spray the diamond chain and guide bar with lightweight oil for storage. - Store guide bar with the sprocket nose up. - Periodically clean the water ports inside the groove of the guide bar using a small diameter piece of wire. - The guide bar is solely a guide track for the diamond chain.
 Never use the guide bar to lift, twist or pry concrete material.